Financial Help for Caregivers: Tips and Tricks

 2. Set a Monthly Care Budget

-Once you know where your money is going, it’s time to set clear limits.
+Once you know where your money is going, it's time to set clear limits.
 Establish a realistic monthly care budget that accounts for both essential and non-essential costs.
 Factor in recurring expenses (like prescriptions or home care visits) and leave a buffer for the unexpected: emergencies, equipment breakdowns, or last-minute travel.
-Treat this budget as a living document: revisit it monthly and adjust as needed.
+Treat this budget as a living document and revisit it monthly.
 This foundational habit is key for managing caregiving expenses without constantly feeling financially off balance.

 3. Prioritize Essential vs. Non-Essential Costs